African Forest Elephant: Profile and Information

 The trigeminal nerve mainly innervates this highly sensitive organ and is thought to be manipulated by approximately 40-60,000 muscles.

-The trunk is so strong due to this muscular structure that elephants can use it to lift about 3 per cent of their own body weight.
-They use it to smell, touch, feed, drink, dust, produce sounds, load, defend and attack.
+The trunk is so strong due to this muscular structure that elephants can use it to lift about 3 percent of their body weight.
+They use it to smell, touch, feed, drink, dust, produce sounds, load, defend, and attack.

 The tusks of the African forest elephant are straight and point downward.
 Both female and male African elephants have tusks called tushes that grow from deciduous teeth, which are replaced when calves are about one year old by tusks.

-Tusks are composed of dentin, which in the tusk’s centre forms small diamond-shaped structures that become larger at its periphery.
-When the elephant is five years old, a conical layer on its tips consisting of tooth enamel is typically worn off.
+Tusks are composed of dentin, which forms small diamond-shaped structures in the tusk’s center that become larger at its periphery.
+When the elephant is five years old, a conical layer of tooth enamel on its tips is typically worn off.

 There are pink tusks on the African forest elephant, which are thinner and harder than the African bush elephant’s tusks.
 Between people, the length and diameter vary.

 Tusks of bulls grow throughout their lives, and cow tusks stop growing when they are sexually mature.
-For digging for roots, marking and debarking trees, minerals and water, resting and protecting the trunk, and also for defence and attack, they use their tusks.
+They use their tusks for digging for roots, marking and debarking trees, minerals, and water, resting and protecting the trunk, and defense and attack.

-Depending on the nutrition available and population density, females reach sexual maturity between the age of 8 and 12 years.
-They start breeding on average at the age of 23 and give birth every 5–6 years.
+Depending on the nutrition available and population density, females reach sexual maturity between ages 8 and 12.
+They start breeding on average at 23 and give birth every 5–6 years.

-As a consequence, the rate of birth is lower than the bush species, which begins to breed at age 12 and has a calf every 3-4 years.
+As a consequence, the rate of birth is lower than that of the bush species, which begins to breed at age 12 and has a calf every 3-4 years.

-That time enables mothers to devote all of the attention the calf needs to teach it all of the complex tasks that come with being an elephant, such as eating, washing, and drinking with their trunk.
+That time enables mothers to devote all the attention the calf needs to teach it all the complex tasks of being an elephant, such as eating, washing, and drinking with their trunk.

-The baby uses its mouth to suckle while its trunk is held over its head.
-Their tusks do not arrive until they are about 16 months old and the calves do not wean until they are about 4 or 5 years old.
+The baby uses its mouth to suckle while its trunk is over its head.
+Their tusks do not arrive until about 16 months old, and the calves do not wean until they are about 4 or 5 years old.

-Their tusks are around 14 cm long by this time, and they begin to get in the way of suckling.
+Their tusks are around 14 cm long and begin to get in the way of suckling.
 Forest elephants have a lifespan of about 60 to 70 years and slowly mature, coming to puberty in their early teens.

-During this time, the male secretes fluid between its ear and eye from the temporal gland.
+The male secretes fluid from the temporal gland between its ear and eye during this time.
 Younger males often experience a shorter period of time with musth, while older males do for a longer period of time.

-Another musth-related behaviour is urination.
-Males allow their urine to come out slowly and spray their hind legs’ insides.
-All of these behaviours are to promote receptive women and competing males who are in the state of musth.
+Another musth-related behavior is urination.
+Males allow urine to come out slowly and spray their hind legs’ insides.
+All of these behaviors are to promote receptive women and competing males who are in the state of musth.

-The females are polyestrous, which means they can conceive several times a year, which is why they do not seem to have a breeding season.
-During the two rainy seasons of the year, there does appear to be a peak in conceptions, however.
+The females are polyestrous, meaning they can conceive several times a year, so they do not seem to have a breeding season.
+However, during the two rainy seasons of the year, there appears to be a peak in conceptions.

 Generally, after two or three matings, the female conceives.
 Although the female has plenty of room for gestating twins in her uterus, twins are rarely conceived.
 The pregnancy of a female African forest elephant lasts for 22 months.

-African forest elephants have the ability to increase the population size of the species by 5 per cent annually under ideal conditions, based on maturity, fertility, and gestation rates.
+African forest elephants can increase the population size of the species by 5 percent annually under ideal conditions based on maturity, fertility, and gestation rates.

 The biggest land animals on Earth are African elephants.
-They are a little larger than their Asian cousins, and their bigger ears that look more like the continent of Africa may distinguish them.
+They are a little larger than their Asian cousins, and their bigger ears, which look more like those of the continent of Africa, may distinguish them.
 (Asian elephants have smaller, rounded ears.)

 African elephants are an important species, meaning they play an important role in their ecosystem.
-Which is why they are called “ecosystem engineers,” elephants shape their habitat in many ways.
+This is why they are called “ecosystem engineers,” elephants shape their habitat in many ways.

-They use their tusks to dig dry riverbeds during the dry season to build watering holes that many animals can drink from.
+They use their tusks to dig dry riverbeds during the dry season to build watering holes from which many animals can drink.

 Their dung can be full of seeds, helping plants spread across the environment, and it also gives dung beetles a reasonably good habitat!